 Phone 2 - The secondary contact phone number of the user (for example, a mobile phone number).

-Is Provider - If the user performs dental procedures (such as a general dentist or a hygienist), select Yes.
-Otherwise, select No.
+Is Provider - If the user performs dental procedures (such as a general dentist or a hygienist), set the switch to Yes.
+Otherwise, set the switch to No.

 Inactivity Timeout - The length of inactivity (no interaction with the Dentrix Ascend website from your computer or device) after which Dentrix Ascend will log the user out automatically.
 The recommended length is 10 minutes, but there are also options for 30 minutes, 1 hour, 2 hours, 4 hours, and 8 hours.